MaDHouSe79/mh-parking/readme.md

 ---

 # 🚗 Adding Vehicles
-- If you have moddes vehicles you need to add them in `core/vehicles.lua`.
+- If you have modded vehicles you need to add them in `core/vehicles.lua`.

 ---